 Once you have scheduled the wedding with the parish office, contact the music director to begin the musical arrangements.
 You will schedule a meeting with the music director to start to plan the music of the liturgy, and if you know that you want some additional musicians, mention them at this time so they can be contracted.

-Before the meeting, download the “Wedding Music Planning Guide” and “Suggested Musical Selections” below.
+Before the meeting, download the “Wedding Music Guide" on the right side of this page.
 Take some time to browse this material and begin to think about your “must have” and “no way” selections.
 Try also to consider the mood of the liturgy- are you more formal or casual?
 Moving liturgy can be created either way.